KUHLwasStolen/E92dashModEnder3Display/README.md

 Before attempting any of the described modifications in this repository, **fully** read and **fully** understand everything in this README.
 I do **not** take responsibility for any type of damages, that may occur as a result of the modifications shown here.
 Do this at your own risk.

+## Additions to the ecosystem
+My plan is to eventually extend this system with more devices in the car.
+Once these projects are started I will link them here
+Planned:
+- Wireless "scroll wheel"
+    - *BMW iDrive*-inspired controller for the LCD
+    - uses a magnetic encoder to replace the low-quality one on the LCD
+    - (?dedicated media buttons?)
+- Bluetooth audio adapter
+    - Bluetooth to AUX media player
+    - optionally integrates into the system to be controlled by other devices and even the car (through the other devices/detected buttons presses/...)
+    - (will most-likely require the "scroll wheel" for integration into the system as we cannot use Bluetooth and ESP-NOW at the same time)
+- Lap timer
+    - standalone lap timer using GPS
+    - can record tracks, provide real-time time-delta, etc.
+    - integration into system possible

 ## Plan
 The plan is to tap into the CAN-bus somewhere on the vehicle to gather interesting information.